 So they’re definitely <articles>.
 And for the exact same reasons, the items under the Resources section are <articles> too.

 But, should they then really get an <H1> each, as the HTML5 spec originally suggested?
-No. Because browsers and screen readers weren't updated to accord with this aspect of the spec, the recommendation of using H1s for each article teaser was removed.
-So, despite what you may have heard around the web, the old "one H1 per page" rule still applies.
+No. Because web browsers and screen readers weren't updated to accord with this aspect of the spec, the recommendation of using H1s for each article teaser was removed.
+So, despite what you may have heard around the web, the old "one H1 per page" rule still applies for browser compatibility purposes.

 Webflow helps you get your tagging right in various way.
 But it can’t do all the work for you.